Power-Components/powergrid-doc/doc/get-started/demo.md

 PowerGrid offers you a demo Table with just 2 commands.

-The demo Table makes use of your `User Model` and generate data on the fly.
+The Table uses the structure of `User Model` and generate data on the fly.
 No changes are saved in your database.

-To run it, require PowerGrid via [Composer](https://getcomposer.org/).
+First, require PowerGrid via [Composer](https://getcomposer.org/).
 Run:

 ```bash
 composer require power-components/livewire-powergrid